arab-meet/4.SLAM-Workshop/A- Localization/kf_template.md

   - *"Kalman Filtering: Theory and Practice"* by Mohinder S. Grewal and Angus P. Andrews.
   - *"Optimal State Estimation"* by Dan Simon.
+  - *Kalman Filter from the Ground up "* by Alex Becker

 - **Tutorials**:

   - *"An Introduction to the Kalman Filter"* by Greg Welch and Gary Bishop.
+  - *"THE KALMAN FILTER "* by Michel van Biezen

 - **Online Resources**:

   - *"How a Kalman Filter Works, in Pictures"* by Matt B. (For intuitive understanding).
+  - *"Sensor Fusion With Kalman Filter"* by Satya

 ---